GCSEEnglish

 View mark scheme hint

-Define tone and give an example from the text.
+Define tone and provide an example from the text.

 Practice Quiz